Jain (Deemed-to-be University)organizes Sampradaana, a Mega Blood Donation Camp5 July 2016

-Dr Prathiba K, blood bank in-charge at Kidwai Memorial Institute of Oncology said, “Jain University has been conducting blood camps for many years and we get invitation for these camps twice in a year.
+Dr Prathiba K, blood bank in-charge at Kidwai Memorial Institute of Oncology said, “Jain (Deemed-to-be University)has been conducting blood camps for many years and we get invitation for these camps twice in a year.
 It helps us overcome shortage at our blood banks and also cater to the need of poor people.
 We are always in need of blood and blood platelets due to high number of pediatric and cancer patients at our center and these camps help us meet the requirement.”

 More than 1000 units of blood have been collected in a single day and the notable part of this mega drive was the overwhelming response from students, who not only willingly participated but also promoted the cause.

 Dinesh, a B.Com 1st year student, who was excited to have donated blood for the first time said, “This is the first time that I am donating blood, and I must say it is extremely important for all the youngsters to understand what benefit they can do to the society by donating just one unit of blood.
-I thank Jain University for conducting such camp and encouraging students to donate blood.”
+I thank Jain (Deemed-to-be University)for conducting such camp and encouraging students to donate blood.”

 NSS, NCC and Rotaract Club volunteers played a major part in encouraging students to donate blood and making the camp a huge success.